-Sweden wants to be the first country in the world to completely eliminate oil as fuel, focusing on renewable energy sources.
+Sweden wants to be the first country in the world to completely phase out oil as a fuel, focusing on renewable energy sources.

-“Our dependence on oil should end by 2020," said Minister of Sustainable Development Mona Sahlin.
-The project to make Sweden an oil-free state is led by a consortium of industrialists, academics, farmers, automakers, government officials and others.
+“Our dependence on oil is expected to end by 2020,” Sustainable Development Minister Mona Sahlin said.
+The project to make Sweden an oil-free state is led by a consortium of industrialists, academics, farmers, car manufacturers, government officials and others.
 They will report to the Swedish parliament in a few months.

-The Swedish parliament has declared that the plan to replace fossil fuels with renewable forms of energy is essential for environmental and economic reasons.
-“Liberating our country from fossil fuels would give us huge benefits, starting with reducing the impact of oil price fluctuations, which have tripled since 1996," said Sahlin.
+The Swedish parliament said the plan to replace fossil fuels with renewable forms of energy was essential for environmental and economic reasons.
+“Liberating our country from fossil fuels would provide us with enormous benefits, starting with reducing the impact of fluctuations in oil prices, which have tripled since 1996,” Sahlin said.

-The minister said that Sweden would introduce the following measures: tax relief for conversion to fuels other than petroleum; increased use of renewable energy; introduction of additional measures for renewable fuels; increased investment aimed at the development of a “renewable society”; and continued investment in district heating (generally geothermal or biomass).
+The minister indicated that Sweden would put in place the following measures: tax relief for the conversion to fuels other than oil; increased use of renewable energies; introduction of additional measures in favor of renewable fuels; increased investments aimed at developing a “renewable society”; and continued investment in district heating (generally geothermal or biomass).